-Touring the Islands Cape Hatteras stretches north to south across three islands-Bodie, Hatteras, and Ocracoke.
+Touring the Islands

+Cape Hatteras stretches north to south across three islands-Bodie, Hatteras, and Ocracoke.
 The islands are linked by N.C.
-12-a narrow, payed read and Matteras labet for some form paved road-and Hatteras Inlet ferry.
+12-a narrow, paved road-and Hatteras Inlet ferry.
 Some of the special natural and historical features that you can visit along the way are described briefly below.
-The highway also passes through eight villages that reflect the nearly 300-year-old his-tory and culture of the Outer Banks.
+The highway also passes through eight villages that reflect the nearly 300-year-old history and culture of the Outer Banks.
 The villages are not part of the park.
 For more information stop at any park visitor center.
 Park folders and activity schedules are available.
 For places to camp, fish, swim, and hike, see the map below.